1n3ffbl3/MRM-component/README.md

 ## Description

-Goal of this project was to build a reusable React component following the best practices and idioms.
+The goal of this project was to build a reusable React component following the best practices and idioms.

 ### Index